cjdelisle/cjdns/README.md

 systems.
-While the software itself is stable, the protocols and algorithms are new inventions and we still don't understand how they work in the real world so please update early and often to give developers the maximum latitude to make tweaks to the protocol and alogrithms.
+While the software itself is stable, the protocols and algorithms are new inventions and we still don't understand how they work in the real world so please update early and often to give developers the maximum latitude to make tweaks to the protocol and algorithms.

 You Can Help!